nhardt/footnote/README.md

 ### Mirror Sync (Your Devices)

-All your devices maintain a complete mirror of your `notes/` directory.
-When devices connect:
+All your devices maintain a complete mirror of your notes, both your own and those shared with you.

 1. Exchange manifests of all document checkpoints
 2. Request newer versions from each other